Documentation Index

 Modified in Version9.20

-This feature will allow for developers inside the platform to expose flows to be enabled for use with the gRPC protocol.
-This method of integration is typically used in microservice style infrastructure.
-It sends over the data in the payload as binary serialized to increase the speed of the completion of the call in compared to REST methods.
+This feature allows developers on the platform to expose Flows for use with the gRPC protocol.
+This integration method is commonly used in microservice-style architectures.
+It sends data as a binary-serialized payload, which improves performance compared to REST-based methods.

 Example